+Module Units

 1. Principles of Compiler Construction 2,00 Weekly Contact

 Mode of Delivery: Lectures Hours

 Lecturers: Prof. Dr. Gerald Lüttgen

 Language: English/German

-Frequency: every winter semester
+Frequency: every summer semester

-Contents: -
+Contents:

 Students will be familiarised with a variety of theoretical and practical concepts,

 techniques and algorithms employed in compiler construction, which reach from

 language theory, to automata theory, and to data flow analysis.
 The lectures will

 focus on the following aspects of compiler construction: lexical analysis, parsing, abstract syntax, semantic analysis, code generation and code optimisation.

-Literature: Louden, K. C. Compiler Construction: Principles and Practice.
-Course Technology, 1997.
-Aho, A. V., Lam, M. S., Sethi, R. and Ullman, J. D. Compilers: Principles, Techniques, and Tools, 2nd ed.
-Pearson, 2007.
-Fischer, C. N., Cytron, R. K. and LeBlanc Jr., R. J. Crafting a Compiler.
-Pearson, 2010.
-Muchnick, S. S. Advanced Compiler Design and Implementation, Morgan Kaufmann, 1997.
-2. Principles of Compiler Construction 2,00 Weekly Contact Mode of Delivery: Practicals Hours Lecturers: Prof. Dr. Gerald Lüttgen, Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen Language: English/German Frequency: every winter semester Contents: Students will practice the theoretical concepts taught in the lectures by applying them to a variety of exercises, so that they can appreciate the diverse range of foundations that make modern programming languages possible.
+- Louden, K. C. Compiler Construction: Principles and Practice.
+Course Technology, 1997. - Aho, A. V., Lam, M. S., Sethi, R. and Ullman, J. D. Compilers: Principles, Techniques, and Tools, 2nd ed.
+Pearson, 2007. - Fischer, C. N., Cytron, R. K. and LeBlanc Jr., R. J. Crafting a Compiler.
+Pearson, 2010. - Muchnick, S. S. Advanced Compiler Design and Implementation, Morgan Kaufmann, 1997.

+2. Principles of Compiler Construction

+Lecturers: Prof. Dr. Gerald Lüttgen, Scientific Staff Praktische Informatik, insbesondere Softwaretechnik und Programmiersprachen

+Students will practice the theoretical concepts taught in the lectures by applying them to a variety of exercises, so that they can appreciate the diverse range of foundations that make modern programming languages possible.
 The exercises will largely be pen-and-paper exercises but may also involve some work using computers.
 Emphasis will be put on presenting and discussing the solutions to the exercises by and among the students, within the timetabled practicals (Übungen).
 Students can gain further practical experience in compiler construction by attending one of the modules "Masterprojekt Softwaretechnik und Programmiersprachen" (SWT-PR1-M) or "Masters Project in Software Systems Science" (SWT-PR2-M).

-Literature: - see the corresponding lectures - Examination Coursework Assignment and Colloquium / Duration of Examination: 20 minutes Duration of Coursework: 3 weeks Description: Assignment (Hausarbeit) consisting of questions practicing, reviewing and deepening the knowledge transferred in the lectures (Vorlesungen) and practicals (Übungen).
+Coursework Assignment and Colloquium / Duration of Examination: 20 minutes Duration of Coursework: 3 weeks

+Assignment (Hausarbeit) consisting of questions practicing, reviewing and deepening the knowledge transferred in the lectures (Vorlesungen) and practicals (Übungen).
 The examination is set in English language, while answers may be provided in either English or German.

 Colloquium (Kolloquium) consisting of questions testing the knowledge transferred in the lectures (Vorlesungen) and practicals (Übungen), on the basis of the submitted solutions to the assignment (Hausarbeit).
 The colloquium can be held electively in English or German language.
-Recuvery in English of German language.